taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

 So why is it called Redux?
 Because it combines the two words Reducer and Flux.
 The abstract picture of Redux should be imaginable now.
 The state doesn't live in the View anymore, it is only connected to the View.
 What does connected mean?
 It is connected on two ends, because it is part of the unidirectional data flow.
 One end is responsible to trigger an Action to which updates the state eventually and the second end is responsible to receive the state from the Store.
-Therefore, the View can update according to state changes and can trigger state changes.
+Therefore, the View can update accordingly to state changes but can also trigger state changes.
 The View, in this case, would be React, but Redux can be used with any other library or standalone as well.
 After all, it is only a state management container.

 ### Action(s)